Wrong-way driver dies after a light rail crash in Phoenix

-PHOENIX (AP) - Police in Phoenix say a wrong-way driver is dead after colliding with a light rain train.
+PHOENIX (AP) - Police in Phoenix say a wrong-way driver is dead after colliding with a light rail train.

 They say the crash occurred about 3 a.m.
 Sunday.